dainsaint/dainsaint.com/src/pages/collab.md

 featured: []
 ---

+i've given up on having a career. i want nothing more in live than to make dope shit with dope people aligned with liberation and abundance.

+so let's get into it.

+{% comment %}
 ### Interactive Journalism
 I'm an interactive journalist at the Philadelphia Inquirer.
 I won an Emmy for Wildest Dreams.